-Our subsidiary in Sri Lanka has been approved as an export computer software developer by the Board of Investment in Sri Lanka, which is a statutory body organized to facilitate foreign investment into Sri Lanka and grant concessions and benefits to entities with which it has entered into agreements.
-Pursuant to our current agreement with the Board of Investment, our subsidiary is entitled to an exemption from income taxation on export revenue for a period of 12 years expiring on March 31, 2019 provided that certain job creation requirements are met by March 31, 2013.
-We believe we have achieved the job creation criteria and have notified the Sri Lanka Board of Investment ("BOI").
+Our subsidiary in Sri Lanka has been approved as an export computer software developer by the Board of Investment ("BOI") in Sri Lanka, which is a statutory body organized to facilitate foreign investment into Sri Lanka and grant concessions and benefits to entities with which it has entered into agreements.
+Pursuant to our current agreement with the BOI, our Sri Lankan subsidiary is entitled to an exemption from income taxation on export revenue for a period of 12 years expiring on March 31, 2019 provided that certain job creation requirements were met by March 31, 2014.
+We believe we have achieved the job creation criteria and have notified the BOI.
 The BOI on review could challenge our hiring commitments in which case we would have to forego part of the 12 year tax holiday.
 Further, government policies relating to taxation other than on income would also have an impact on the subsidiary, and the political, economic or social factors in Sri Lanka may affect these policies.
 Historically, past incumbent governments have followed policies of economic liberalization.
 However, we cannot assure you that the current government or future governments will continue these liberal policies.